 I breathe the cool January air and observed the twinkling lights of Dumaguete, perfectly lined on the horizon, twinkling colorful lights.
 It is time to board as the porters started to bring to cargo to the boat.
 We rushed to the boarding gate and waited for the doors to open.

 ABOARD TO SIBULAN PORT

-It is my first to board a boat alone.
+It is my first to board a boat trip alone.
 The trip was only 30 minutes and kept myself awake as we traversed the strait dividing Cebu island and Negros Island.
 The waves are kind to the boat and the trip was pleasant.
 Shortly, we are docking in Sibulan Port.
 Oh!
 Another first for me.
 I will be setting foot on the soil of Negros Oriental province.
-As we walked out the port, I asked where would the ships to Siquijor are.
+As we walked out from the port, I asked where would the ships to Siquijor are.
 The security guard instructed to take the multi-cab waiting outside the gate to transfer to Dumaguete port.
 I joined the pack in that multi-cab and fortunately, one passenger is going to Siquijor.
 He gladly told me that I can join him.
 Minutes has passed and we are in Dumaguete Port.
 Luckily there are still seats available to the first boat going to Siquijor.

 THE ROUGH JOURNEY TO SIQUIJOR